 Core and Buffer Area

-- Core Area: The core area has the legal status of Wildlife Sanctuary or National Park.
+- Core Area: The core area has the legal status of a Wildlife Sanctuary or National Park.
 These areas are free of all forestry operations and human activities.

-- Buffer Area: These multi-purpose areas consist of forest and non- land and subjected to conservation-oriented land use.
+- Buffer Area: These multi-purpose areas consist of forest and non-land and subjected to conservation-oriented land use.

 Benefits of Project Tiger

 The Project Tiger has put the tiger on a certain course of revival from the edge of destruction.
 The population of tigers in the country has been augmented considerably after the establishment of the project.
-It has contributed towards numerous indescribable environmental profits to society.
+It has contributed to numerous indescribable environmental profits to society.
 The project has opened a wide door of tourism and thereby employment opportunities.
 This initiative has brought the participation of local people and their participation has made the habitat to revive.

 International Cooperation for Tiger conservation

 - To control the Transboundary illegal trade in wildlife and conservation, India signed a bilateral understanding with Nepal.